 Fixture: Anything of value that is permanently attached to the property

 Good faith estimate: The estimate of closing costs that the lender is required to give you

 Listing: The agreement between a real estate broker and a homeowner that allows the broker to market and sell the home

 Lock box: A key-holding device that’s attached to a home for sale so that real estate agents can show it with permission from the listing agent

 PMI, or private mortgage insurance: The insurance you must buy if your down payment is below 20 percent of the home’s sale price

 Term: The length of a mortgage, which is usually 15 or 30 years

 Title insurance: The insurance policy that protects the lender

 Have More Questions?

 Call me at “407-796-2353” or contact me online.
+Contact us for a short guide to Real Estate Lingo and Acronyms.
 I’ll be happy to answer your questions and put you on the right path to owning your own “TC Orlando Homes” home.